Answers to your common questions

 Am I required to have a guarantor/co-signer?

-We require all students to have a guarantor co-signer.
+We require all students to have a guarantor co-signer or those that don’t meet the financial requirements alone.
 Our general rule is that the tenant must make 3x the annual rent in income to be qualified to lease a space.
 Having a guarantor assists in meeting this requirement.

 Can we split the rent into separate checks?